adlnet/xapi-profiles/xapi-profiles-structure.md

 Name | Values
 ---- | ------
 `location` | A JSONPath string.
-This is evaluated on a Statement to find the values to apply the requirements in this rule to.
+This is evaluated on a Statement to find the evaluated values to apply the requirements in this rule to.
+All evaluated values from `location` are matchable values.
 `selector` | *Optional*.
 A JSONPath string.
-If specified, this JSONPath is evaluated on each member of the array of values resulting from the location selector, and the resulting values are what are used for matching.
+If specified, this JSONPath is evaluated on each member of the evaluated values resulting from the location selector, and the resulting values become the evaluated values instead.
 If it returns nothing on a location, that represents an unmatchable value for that location, meaning `all` will fail, as will a `presence` of `included`.
+All other values returned are matchable values.
 `presence` | *Optional*. `included`, `excluded`, or `recommended`.
-If `included`, there must be at least one matchable value for this Statement Template Rule to be fulfilled, and if `excluded`, no matchable values.
-If `recommended`, this rule represents a recommended inclusion, meaning `any`, `all`, and `none` requirements on the same rule are only applied if the results of evaluating `location` are nonempty.
-`any` | *Optional*. an array of values that are allowed in this location.
-Useful for constraining the presence of particular activities, for example.
-If the JSONPath returns multiple values for a statement, then this Statement Template Rule is fulfilled if any one returned value matches any one specified value — that is, if the intersection is not empty.
+`any` | *Optional*. an array of values that needs to intersect with the matchable values.
-`all` | *Optional*. an array of values, which all values returned by the JSONPath must match one of to fulfill this Statement Template Rule.
+`all` | *Optional*. an array of values which all the evaluated values must be from.
-`none` | *Optional*. an array of values, which no values returned by the JSONPath may match to fulfill this Statement Template Rule.
+`none` | *Optional*. an array of values that can't be in the matchable values.
 `scopeNote` | *Optional*.
 A language map describing usage details for the parts of Statements addressed by this rule.
 For example, a profile with a rule requiring result.duration might provide guidance on how to calculate it.

 A Statement Template Rule MUST include one or more of `presence`, `any`, `all`, or `none`.

+A Profile Author MUST include the keys of any non-primitive objects in `any`, `all`, and `none` in additional `@context` beyond the ones provided by this specification.

+A Learning Record Provider authoring a Statement for the Statement Template including this Statement Template Rule:
+* MUST include at least one matchable value if `presence` is `included`
+* MUST NOT include any unmatchable values if `presence` is `included`
+* MUST NOT include any matchable values if `presence` is `excluded`
+* MUST apply the following requirements if `presence` is missing, if `presence` is `included`, or if `presence` is `recommended` and any matchable values are in the Statement:
+    * MUST, if `any` is provided, include at least one value in `any` as one of the matchable values
+    * MUST, if `all` is provided, only include values in `all` as matchable values
+    * MUST NOT, if `all` is provided, include any unmatchable values
+    * MUST NOT, if `none` is provided, include any values in `none` as matchable values

+A Profile Validator validating Statements MUST validate the Statement Template Rule requirements for Learning Record Providers are followed.
+See the Communication document for further details on how to do so.

 When validating a Statement for Statement Template Rules, contextActivities normalization MUST have already been performed as described in the Experience API specification.
 That is, singleton objects MUST be replaced by arrays of length one.